ihmeuw/pseudopeople/docs/source/index.rst

 .. image:: ../Pseudopeople-logo_FINAL_2023.04.11_psdppl-logo_blue-ombre.png

-pseudopeople is a Python package that generates realistic simulated data about a fictional United States population over multiple decades, for use in testing entity resolution (record linkage) methods.
+pseudopeople is a Python package that generates realistic simulated data about a fictional United States population that we have simulated over multiple decades.
+This fictional population, which we have generated with a stochastic simulation, is sampled and noised to produce datasets for evaluating and comparing data science algorithms and systems, such as for use in testing entity resolution methods.

 | 🙈 **Simulated**: These are made-up people!
 No need to worry about confidentiality.